He's going to the New Beast, Daily Beast, Tina Brown's website, The Daily Beast.

 Now, a male donkey or ass is called a jack.

-A female is called a Jenny.
+A female is called a jenny.

-And Harry Reed would be a jackass.
+And Harry Reid would be a jackass.

-You know, we create these questions, and I like to answer all this stuff before the program ends so that nobody goes away with questions unanswered.
+Regardless, you know, we create these questions, and I like to answer all this stuff before the program ends so that nobody goes away with questions unanswered.